- Published on

 Namespaces restrict what a container can see and provide process-level isolation of global resources.
 Processes have the illusion that they are the only process in the system.
 There are six namespaces:

-• ipc (System V IPC)
+(System V IPC)uts

-• user (UIDs)
+(UIDs)

 Docker

-Docker is an open-source project that automates the deployment of applications inside software containers.
+of applications inside software containers.
 It provides an additional layer of abstraction and automates OS-level virtualization on Linux.
 Docker uses resource isolation features of the Linux kernel, such as cgroups and kernel namespaces, to allow independent containers to run within a single Linux instance, avoiding the overhead of starting and maintaining virtual machines.

 Docker includes the libcontainer library as a way to directly use virtualization facilities provided by the Linux kernel, in addition to using abstracted virtualization interfaces via libvirt, LXC, and systemd-nspawn.
 Docker implements a high-level API to provide lightweight containers that run processes in isolation.
 Unlike a traditional virtual machine, a Docker container does not require or include a separate operating system.
 Instead, it relies on the kernel's functionality and user's resource isolation, as well as separate namespaces to isolate the application view of the operating system.